Iloilo Sun Yat Sen High School: School seal and logo

 The seal is a blue inverted equilateral triangle with the face of Dr. Sun Yat-sen placed on top.
 The words on the seal are marked with a white color.

 The triangle bears the name “中山中學” which is the Chinese writing of the school's name.
 The initials “S.Y.S.H.S.” which means “Sun Yat Sen High School” lies at the bottom with “ILOILO” forming an arch under it.
-Near the corner of the triangle is a vertically displayed “RP” which means “Republic of the Philippines”.
+Near the corner of the triangle is a vertically displayed “RP” which stands for the Republic of the Philippines.